Child Development Associate Training

 • Work with infants/toddlers, pre-school, or family home daycare.

 Dr. Kelli Rodriguez is an Associate Professor of Social Sciences and Chair of the Social Sciences department at NCCC.
 She has taught at the college level since 2009 and at NCCC since 2012.
 She holds a Master’s degree in Human Services with a concentration in Marriage and Family Services and a Doctorate in Clinical Psychology.
 Much of her academic work and teaching has focused on development, socialization, and diversity.
 Prior to college teaching, she owned and operated a family childcare business in the Plattsburgh area.
-This will be her second year teaching the CDA training.
+This will be her fourth cohort of students for this CDA training.

 Kelli Rodriguez krodriguez@nccc.edu, Kathleen Dowd KDowd@nccc.edu, or Records@nccc.edu